Abuelyazeed/Project-Management-App/README.md

 - **Deleting Projects**: Click on the delete icon next to the project to remove it.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and create a pull request with your proposed changes.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

-## Acknowledgments

-- Mention any libraries or resources that significantly contributed to the project.
-- You may also acknowledge any mentors, colleagues, or resources that helped you during development.